99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - Edge-Optimized (default): for global clients,  Requests are routed through CloudFront Edge locations (improve latency) the API Gateway still lives in only one region
 - Regional: for clients in the same region, could manually combine with CloudFront
-- Private: Can only be accessed from your VPC using an interface VPC endpoint (ENI)!!
+- Private: Can only be accessed from your VPC using an interface VPC endpoint (ENI)

 Security:
 Can Authenticate users with: